Circa 2007 - 2013

 I start with a pencil drawing of a scene on paper.
 Then I scan this into a computer.
 I paint over the drawing using digital brushes that emulate the behavior and appearance of paint, chalk and other physical media.
 The method is basically the same as painting and drawing with a brush, except the artist is holding a mouse or digital pen, and applying and moving around pixels on screen, instead of paint on paper.
 The completed image is then printed with a giclee printer on paper.

-Custom, signed prints of the art on this website are available for purchase.
+Custom, signed prints of the art on this website (are) were available for purchase.
+Currently (2022) you need to go to https://johntownes.com/gallery/ to purchase prints.
 They are available in different sizes, framed or unframed and on archival paper upon request.
 For information on prices and options, please contact me by e-mail via the Contact page. ——————— I also have some prints for sale at Fine Art America.com.
-Here is a link to their listing page and another to my profile there.
-My Profile landscapes art

 About the Landscapes